 “It is only when we feel deprived that we resent giving to others.
 Self-care does not mean you stop caring about others; it just means you start caring more about you.
 Start thinking about yourself more and others less.
-Since you have a choice between taking care of someone else, or giving to yourself, try choosing yourself sometimes.” ~Beverly Engel,
+Since you have a choice between taking care of someone else, or giving to yourself, try choosing yourself sometimes.” ~Beverly Engel, The Right to Innocence

 The world is giving us lots of imput, and constantly things are coming at us, all while we are being faced with choices.
 There are times I feel my mind slipping, getting caught up in these things that are really unimportant and of no consequence.
 Control of my depression and anxiety will start to fail.
 Then I begin to feel that I am no good to anyone and a fog settles into my mind.
 I’m in the fast lane but I’m about to cause an accident because my vehicle’s ‘check engine’ light is on.

 More and more I realize how important it is for me to take time to pause.
 I need to renew self so that I can get through life as a mom, wife and person.
 I have to make this time a necessity and not just a luxury.
 Call it a mental health day or call it ‘me’ time, but it is what keeps me sane.

 What types of activities do I do with this time?
 Well, everyone’s idea of what is enjoyable differs.
 But, some activities, no mater the person, can be quite theraputic.
 I have found art, journaling, meditation and yoga are useful for everyone.
 There is much scientific research that backs this up.
 I can attest that these are all amazing ways to bring my mind back into focus, clarity and at peace.